For the Term of His Natural Life (miniseries): Plot

-Well-educated but adventurous young British aristocrat, Richard Devine, son of Sir Richard Devine, learns his mother's secret - his biological father is in fact Lord Bellasis.
+Well-educated but adventurous young British aristocrat, Richard Devine, son of Sir Richard Devine, learns his mother's secret – his biological father is in fact Lord Bellasis.
 To protect his mother's reputation, he leaves home to take ship to India, but is arrested after Lord Bellasis is murdered.
 He is tried for murder and acquitted but found guilty of theft of a pocket-watch which was given him by Lord Bellasis.
-Under the alias of Rufus Dawes, he is sentenced to transportation for life.
+Under the alias of Rufus Dawes (Colin Friels), he is sentenced to transportation for life.

-Dawes is shipped to Van Diemen's Land on the Malabar, which also carries Captain Vickers, who is to become the new commandant of the penal settlement at Macquarie Harbour, his wife Julia and child Sylvia, Julia's maid, Sarah Purfoy and Lieutenant Maurice Frere, During the voyage, Dawes starts to tutor an illiterate young convict boy, known as ‘Blinker’, in the basics of arithmetic.
+Dawes is shipped to Van Diemen's Land on the Malabar, which also carries Captain Vickers (Patrick Macnee) who is to become the new commandant of the penal settlement at Macquarie Harbour, his wife Julia (Samantha Eggar) and child Sylvia, Julia's maid, Sarah Purfoy (Susan Lyons) and Lieutenant Maurice Frere (Rod Mullinar).
+During the voyage, Dawes starts to tutor an illiterate young convict boy, known as ‘Blinker’, in the basics of arithmetic.

 Life is brutal for the convicts.
 Vickers tries to be relatively humane but Frere goes out of his way to be as brutal as possible.
 Because of his gardening knowledge, learned at the family home, Dawes is assigned to create and maintain a garden around the commandant's house.

-Dawes is transferred to Port Arthur under Frere's command.
+Dawes is transferred to Port Arthur, under Frere's command.
 As punishment for being involved in an attempt to escape, he is sent into solitary confinement on Grummet rock, a small island off the coast.
 Dawes manages to escape and is washed up on a beach, where he finds Frere, Mrs Vickers and Sylvia, who have been marooned there by escaped convicts.
 Dawes plans, and succeeds in building, a boat out of saplings and goat hide.
 Frere promises Dawes a pardon if they are saved.
 Sylvia calls him, "Good Mr. Dawes".
 They take to sea and are rescued by an American vessel, but Frere has Dawes arrested.
 Sylvia has blocked out all memory of the events and cannot defend Dawes.
 Mrs. Vickers dies.